 I am currently conducting research for my PhD in Multidisciplinary Collaborations in Cave and Karst Environments.
 My focus is on cave collaborations that involve diverse practices, disciplines, and institutions.
 This means that in any given project I may be following the work of archaeologists, biologists, cavers, geologists, hydrogeologists, landowners, photographers, and government and community representatives, both above and below ground.
-My research looks at the interplay between those who work in these environments and regulatory frameworks, and how this affects on-the-ground decisions and their outcomes in multidisciplinary cave projects and interventions.
+My research looks at the practical work carried out by these multidisciplinary teams, as well as the interplay between their work and regulatory frameworks.
 I am also interested in exploring the impact these decisions have on broader societal aspects of caves and the karst.

 I did my undergraduate studies in Anthropology, with a focus on human interactions with the environment.
 My research looked at the close relationship between cavers and the materiality of caves, and how these encounters shape both the cavers and their perception of the environments they explore.
 I was particularly interested in how these relationships were expressed through stories and art.

 I welcome and encourage students, scientists, cavers, scholars, and government and community representatives with an interest in multidisciplinary work being carried out in cave and karst environments, to contact me.

 I also welcome questions from those interested in creative expressions of the interactions between people and caves